rancher/opni/docs/content/en/_index.md

 <br />
 <br />

-Opni Monitoring is an open-source multi-cluster monitoring platform.
+Opni Monitoring is an open-source multi-cluster monitoring system.
 It ingests Prometheus metrics from any number of Kubernetes clusters and provides a centralized observability plane for your infrastructure.
 Use Opni Monitoring to visualize metrics from all your clusters at once, and give every user their own customized view using granular access control.

 ## ⚡ Powered by Open-Source